The Cure for ADHD Procrastinating on Taxes

 But you know what also isn’t a friend to people with ADHD?
 Paying extra fees.
 Getting in trouble with the IRS.
 The negative self-talk, shame, and anxiety that come from not filing your taxes on time.

-So this year, even though you get a bit of extra time (thank you, US government), let’s make sure we don’t procrastinate and dig ourselves into an ADHD tax nightmare of epic global proportions.
+So this year, let’s make sure we don’t procrastinate and dig ourselves into an ADHD tax nightmare of epic global proportions.
 (Cue the dramatic music.)

 The Ugly Reality of ADHD Tax Procrastination

-Here’s what I know: Tax day is going to roll around and there’s a good chance you’ll still be procrastinating on your taxes.
+Here’s what I know: Tax day is going to roll around – this year on Wednesday, April 17, 2024 – and there’s a good chance you’ll still be procrastinating on your taxes.
 ADHD works that way.

 That’s why I want you to stop fighting procrastination and make it work in your favor.
 Plan to procrastinate.
 Use what I call Strategic Procrastination.